 The most effective and time efficient way to advance your transesophageal TEE and transthoracic TTE echocardiography skills.

 While echocardiography has become incorporated into most postgraduate training programs, instruction for practicing physicians remains problematic.
-Over the past five years we have optimized our training program so practicing physicians can rapidly advance their knowledge base and skill sets to match their particular clinical demands.
+Over the past seven years we have optimized our training program so practicing physicians can rapidly advance their knowledge base and skill sets to match their particular clinical demands.

 A TEE Simulator combined with continuous oversight by a dedicated National Board of Echocardiography Diplomate and Fellow of the American Society of Echocardiography instructor, recreates the fellowship training experience in an accelerated manner.
 The efficiency of private training surpasses virtually all transesophageal echocardiography group learning experiences.